 Vic Armchair by Pedrali

-The seat and the backrest can be upholstered with leather or fabric even in contrast.
+The legs are constructed with metal or solid ash wood.
+Upholstered armchair in polyurethane injected foam can be upholstered with leather or fabric even in contrast.

 |Lead time:||12+ weeks|